followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/10 dxChart/5 Series Types/CommonSeries/label/argumentFormat.md

 <!--/shortDescription-->

 <!--fullDescription-->
 Be default, a point label displays only the point value.
-Using the **label** | **customizeText** option, you can instruct the label to display the point argument as well.
+Using the **label**.**customizeText** option, you can instruct the label to display the point argument as well.
 The **argumentFormat** option applies in this case only.

 This option accepts an object whose fields are described in the [format](/Documentation/ApiReference/Common/Object_Structures/format/) section.
 However, there is one more field available called **argumentPrecision**.
 This field accepts a number specifying how many digits after the decimal point to save in a value of a [numeric format](/Documentation/ApiReference/Common/Object_Structures/format/#type).
 See an example in the following code.